 Allow at least two hours to do it justice.

-The honest caveat: this isn’t a cheerful afternoon out, but if you want to actually understand modern Ireland rather than just see it, Glasnevin is one of the most worthwhile stops in the city.
+Worth knowing: this isn’t a cheerful afternoon out, but if you want to actually understand modern Ireland rather than just see it, Glasnevin is one of the most worthwhile stops in the city.

 It pairs well with a weekend in Dublin if you’re trying to go deeper than the usual highlights.